General Information

 Suspended bridge over a creek

-The girders (A, B, and C) have a length of approximately 2.5 m (deck width ≅ 1 m), and their bottom sides are directly connected to the walkway cables, which are made of steel wire ropes.
+The girders (A, B, and C) have a length of about 2.5 m, and their bottom sides are directly connected to the walkway cables, which are made of steel wire ropes.
 Figure 3 shows a bottom view of the bridge.

 Bottom view.